ML-aided power allocation for Tactical MIMO: Unfolded WMMSE for MIMO

 forms the input to $\Psi$ in~\eqref{E:unfold_3}\footnote{In practice, we observed that a row-normalization operation on $\mathbfcal{\bar{H}}$ prior to inputting it in~\eqref{E:unfold_3} had the effect of stabilizing training and thereby improving the overall performance.
 See footnote 2 for access to implementation code.}.
 Figure~\ref{F:phi} illustrates the operational structure of $\Phi$ where we first reshape the last two dimensions in $\mathbfcal{H}$ into a single dimensions of size $RT$ and then apply a convolution.
 Indeed, this operation can be interpreted as a learnable weighted combination of the $RT$ antenna coefficients for each channel matrix $\mathbf{H}_{ij} = [\mathbfcal{H}]_{ij}$ to generate a scalar representation $H_{ij}$ for the channel.
 It is important to note that the combining set of weights $\omega$ are identical for all channel elements and learned during training.
 This is appropriate as all channel representations must have identical functional mapping from their respective antenna coefficients in a way that is analogous to shared $1\times 1$ convolutions of image pixels.
 Additionally, having a shared filter kernel allows for an $\mathcal{O}(M^2)$ reduction in the number of learnable weights.

-The proposed architecture has very few trainable weights making it easy to train, and likely to generalize as illustrated in the numerical examples (see Fig~\ref{Fig:impact}).
-The number of weights $\theta$ in each of the two $\Psi$ is $6h + 2$, where $h$ is the number of hidden layers; Further, the linear layer $\Phi$ has $RT + 1$ parameters, where $R$ and $T$ represent number of receive and transmit antennas.
-The total number of trainable weights is thus $12h + RT + 6$, and is independent of the number of users $M$.
+The proposed architecture has very few trainable weights making it easy to train, and likely to generalize as illustrated by the numerical examples (see Fig~\ref{Fig:impact}).
+The number of weights $\theta$ in each of the two $2$-layered GCNs~\cite{kipf2016semi}, $\Psi$ is $6h + 2$, where $h$ is the size of the hidden layer; Further, the linear layer $\Phi$ has $RT + 1$ parameters, where $R$ and $T$ represent number of receive and transmit antennas.
+The total number of trainable weights is thus $12h + RT + 5$, and is independent of the number of users $M$.

 We now explain the non-linear function $\beta$ in~\eqref{E:unfold_v}.
 To incorporate the power constraint in the optimization problem, the proposed UWMMSE uses a saturation non-linearity $\beta$ in its unfolded layers, ensuring that individual layer outputs obey the power constraint.
 For the multi-antenna setup that we consider here, this involves constraining the transmit beamformer $\mathbfcal{V}$ such that all its elements $\mathbf{V}_i = [\mathbfcal{V}]_{i::}$ satisfy $\Tr\left(\mathbf{V}_i^{}\mathbf{V}_i^{\top}\right) \leq P_{\mathrm{max}}$.
 To attain this, the activation $\beta$ applied to an arbitrary matrix $\mathbf{A}$ is defined as